Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Tech and Innovation Lead at Tech UK

-Sue Daley is the Tech and Innovation Lead at Tech UK, focusing on emerging technologies and digital transformation.
+Sue Daley is the Tech and Innovation Lead at Tech UK.

 Suzanne Westlake